 dmarc.org

-This tool is not implemented by default on our servers and must be added by each site owner for their domain.
+DMARC is not implemented by default on any email servers; it must be implemented by each site owner for their domain.

-It is also unsuitable for implementation only by the owner; he must only manage his sources, authorisations, and source validation or rejection policies.
+It is the domain owner’s responsibility to manage his sources, authorizations, and source validation or rejection policies.

 Using Cloudflare’s DNS hosting, you can implement DMARC through them with a single click.
 You can find it in the Email > DMARC Management section.
 This will add the DNS entry you need for DMARC.